Heinrich-XIAO/adhdgym/JOURNAL.md

 Time spent: 30mins

 I added the screenshots for PCB, Schematics and CAD to the README.md, and also added a BOM.

+Time spent: 2hr

+Writing firmware is hard.
+Especially when you don't have the microcontroller or even something similar to the one you're using.